 Click on the link below or call us to enjoy the special offer to get “2 bottles of 5 gallon water” free delivered to you with no obligations, no long term contract, just high quality, and delicious drinking, spring, or alkaline water.

 Forget the legends; speak science

 There are different myths or misconceptions about health.
 You may hear some of them at work, including eight glasses of water per day.
 The recent findings say that it might not be accurate.

 The daily amount of water you need to drink depends on your:

 - Indoor/outdoor job

-As mentioned, the recommended amount of water is 15.6 cups for men and 11.4 cups for women by the National Academies of Sciences, Engineering, and Medicine.
+As mentioned, the recommended amount of water is 15.6 cups for men and 11.4 cups for women in the National Academies of Sciences, Engineering, and Medicine.
 The amount might decrease or increase by your conditions mentioned above.
-It would be best if you drink enough during the day to avoid dehydration at work.
+It would be best if you drank enough during the day to avoid dehydration at work.